genotoul-bioinfo/dgenies/src/dgenies/md/INSTALL.md

   - `/etc/dgenies/application.properties` if installed with root access
   - `~/.dgenies/application.properties` else
 - Windows:
-  - `application.properties` file of the install folder
+  - `application.properties` file of the installation folder

 A good practice, when editing the D-Genies configuration, is to copy `application.properties` to `application.properties.local` (at the same location), and modify `application.properties.local`.
 It avoids to erase of the file on upgrades.